Photopharmacology: Application

 In another application by using light to control the assembly of nanopores, researchers can potentially regulate the flow of ions or molecules through these nanopores.
 This approach could have applications in various fields, including sensing, drug delivery, and nanotechnology.

 Another paper reports on the use of photopharmacology to control drug activity; multifunctional fibers in the study deliver light and drugs to specific body areas.
 Implanted fibers activate light-responsive drugs, altering their structure, and offering precise drug delivery for conditions needing exact timing or dosage.

 In another study, ligands were designed to switch their binding mode to G-quadruplex DNA upon exposure to visible light.
 This method could potentially modulate the activity of G-quadruplex DNA, crucial in gene expression and telomere maintenance, offering new therapeutic avenues, particularly in cancer treatment.
 The study underscores photopharmacology's promise in targeting specific DNA structures, suggesting G-quadruplex DNA as a viable target for future photopharmacological interventions.

 Another study developed photoactivatable antibody-photoCORM conjugates targeting human ovarian cancer cells, releasing CO upon light exposure to diminish cell viability.
 This approach offers precise cancer cell targeting while minimizing harm to healthy tissue, showcasing the potential of photopharmacology in cancer therapy.

 In another paper, a photoactivatable compound that binds to and modulates the activity of the CRY1 protein, regulating the mammalian circadian clock, was developed.
 By using light to control the compound's activity, researchers can potentially treat circadian rhythm disorders and related health conditions by modulating the function of CRY1.
 Photopharmacology involves using light to control the activity of drugs.

 In another application researchers used photopharmacology to control drug release and focus on a drug interacting with tubulin, visualizing its release in real time with time-resolved serial crystallography.
 This technique offers insights into drug-tubulin interactions and demonstrates the potential for designing drugs with precise actions.

+A reversibly photoswitchable toxin has been obtained by late-stage synthetic modification of veratridine with azobenzene, and demonstrated to photocontrol the activity of neurons and cardiac tissue without genetic modifications.

+Since photopharmacology allows to control the activity of endogenous proteins with light without requiring genetic modification, it is particularly amenable to acutely treat intact tissue.
+This is in contrast to optogenetics, which generally requires a period of exogenous protein overexpression after gene transfection or viral infection.
+Taking advantage of this fact, the photoswitchable muscarinic modulator Phthal Azobenzene Iperoxo (PAI) has allowed for the first time the photopharmacological control of human tissue (control of brain wave activity with light in acute human brain slices).